kestra-io/docs/content/blogs/YYYY-MM-DD-CI-CD-kestra-comparison.md

 image: /blogs/xxxxx.jpg
 ---

-In a recent [blog](./2024-09-18-what-is-an-orchestrator.md), we've defined what an orchestrator is, what are the differences between orchestration and automation, and how orchestration can help you to automate your workflows.
+In a recent [blog](./2024-09-18-what-is-an-orchestrator.md), we defined what an orchestrator is, what the differences between orchestration and automation, and how orchestration can help you to automate your workflows.

 Now, it's time to answer the question: when should you choose an orchestrator over a CI/CD solution?

 In this article, we'll compare Kestra to popular CI/CD solutions to help you get a practical understanding of when to choose an orchestrator over a CI/CD tool.
-In particular, at the end of the article, we'll provide a deep comparison between Kestra and Jenkins.
+In particular, we'll provide a deep comparison between Kestra and Jenkins.

-Ready?
-Let's dive in!

 ## Comparing Kestra to CI/CD Tools
-As we've already clarified the difference between orchestration and automation in the above-mentioned blog, let’s directly dive into how Kestra stacks up against popular CI/CD tools.

 ### Kestra Vs. GitHub Actions
 [GitHub Actions](https://github.com/features/actions) is the go-to for many developers because it’s embedded right into GitHub, making it super convenient for CI/CD as it allows to build, test, and deploy code right from GitHub: basically, anything developers needs to do in their day-to-day work.